AdeolaAkinboade/Covid-19-Data-Exploration-Project/README.md

 The aim of this project is to analyse the deaths,vaccinations,and Covid-19 cases worldwide.
 From there, compare the data as per population,location as well as look at it ,in comparison to the global numbers of deaths,cases and its percentage global.

-This will answer the following :
+THIS WILL ANSWER THE FOLLOWING :

 What is the projected forecast of Covid-19 infections per population?
 Which continent has the highest death count from Covid-19?